Shrinking targets on square-tiled surfaces: Introduction

 Using the cut-and-paste procedure pictured in Figure \ref{fig:stab}, we can reassemble the new polygon as the old, while respecting the ``north" direction on the surface.
 This example shows us that the Veech group is not always trivial.
 The action of the matrix appears related to linear maps on the surface, and in fact, this is true.
 We can identify the Veech group with the collection of \emph{derivatives} of affine linear maps on the surface~\cite{Vee89}.

-As referenced above, in 1989, Veech discovered a class of translation surfaces that have ``large" stabilizers, specifically, stabilizers that are lattices in $SL_2(\R)$~\cite{Vee89}.
-Such lattices are necessarily non-cocompact, finite covolume, discrete subgroups of $SL_2(\R)$~\cite{HubSch04}.
+There exist translation surfaces surfaces, for example, square-tiled surfaces, whose stabilizers are lattices in $SL_2(\R)$.
+Such lattices are necessarily discrete, non-cocompact, finite covolume subgroups of $SL_2(\R)$~\cite{HubSch04}.
 We call these surfaces \emph{lattice surfaces}.
 Veech groups of lattice surfaces contain a hyperbolic element, which can be represented as a matrix with expanding and contracting eigenspaces.
 The corresponding linear action of this element, after several applications, sufficiently ``mixes" the points on the surface.
 In fact, the map will be \emph{ergodic} (with respect to the Lebesgue measure on the surface).
 The existence of this element means that the action of the Veech group is \emph{ergodic}.
 Hence, we can ask questions about the \emph{density} of the orbits.
 One way to do this is to frame the question as a shrinking target problem.
 Fix a lattice surface $S$ with Veech group $\Gamma$, and pick any $y \in S$.
-Let $B_{g}(y)$ denote the open ball of radius $\phi(\lvert \lvert g \rvert \rvert)$ (a decreasing function of the operator norm).
+Let $B_{g}(y)$ denote the open ball of area (or measure) $\phi(\lvert \lvert g \rvert \rvert)$ (a decreasing function of the operator norm).
 Does almost every $x \in S$ have the property that $g\cdot x \in B_g(y)$ for infinitely many $g \in \Gamma$?
 How fast can $\phi$ decrease (the target shrink) before this no longer holds?

 In 2016, Finkelshtein studied a shrinking target problem on the square torus~\cite{Fin16}.
 The torus is an example of a translation surface and $SL_2(\Z)$ is its Veech group.
 Moreover, $SL_2(\Z)$ is a lattice subgroup of $SL_2(\R)$, so the torus is an example of a lattice surface.
 Finkelshtein showed that the action of $SL_2(\Z)$ on the torus exhibits certain Diophantine estimates.
 Finkelshtein's proof relies on a fundamental connection between the dynamics of the Veech group action and the Laplacian on the torus.